Ireland at the British Empire Games: 1934 games

 Liston and Maguire state, "Contradictory media and sports reports exist regarding a team representing Ireland and/or Northern Ireland in 1934".
-The English AAA, on behalf of the organisers of the 1934 games in London, invited the NIAAA to nominate competitors to represent Northern Ireland in athletics, cycling, boxing, and swimming; the NIAAA regulated only the former two sports, for which it nominated athletes.
+Colonel Evan Hunter, of the 1934 organising committee, opposed an all-island team, stating that teams must have "the political style and title of the respective territories by which they are known within the British Empire".
+The English AAA invited the NIAAA to nominate competitors to represent Northern Ireland in athletics, cycling, boxing, and swimming; the NIAAA regulated only the former two sports, for which it nominated athletes who competed.

 The AAA separately invited the NACA nominate competitors to represent the Free State.
 The AAA's view conformed to a 1933 IAAF decision to require member associations to be delimited by political borders; the NACA had objected to that and would later be expelled from the IAAF as a consequence.
 NACA declined the invitation to the Empire Games, although it accepted a contemporaneous invitation to an international meeting in Scotland at which the NIAAA would field a separate Northern Ireland team.
-Paddy Bermingham, a Garda from County Clare, competed in the discus; the Commonwealth Games Federation lists him under "Northern Ireland", while Bob Phillips lists him under "IFS" (Irish Free State).
+An AAA meeting preparatory to the games reported Northern Ireland among the teams to be represented, but not the Irish Free State.
+Paddy Bermingham, a Garda from County Clare, was entered in the discus but did not compete, although he won the English AAA title the previous month at the same White City Stadium which hosted the Games.
+The Commonwealth Games Federation (CGF) lists Bermingham under "Northern Ireland" in the entries, while a contemporary preview lists him as from the Irish Free State, as does Bob Phillips.
+The Association of Track and Field Statisticians lists him as "Ireland" and "did not compete".